Fisting

 Psychology

-The appeal is commonly linked to the intense physical sensation of fullness, the profound trust and surrender the act requires, and for many practitioners a strong dimension of intimacy and power exchange.
+The appeal is commonly linked to the intense physical sensation of fullness, the deep trust and surrender the act requires, and for many practitioners a strong dimension of intimacy and power exchange.
 Giving partners often describe a caretaking, attentive role, while receiving partners may value the vulnerability and release involved.
 Because the act demands so much communication and slowness, accounts frequently stress its relational and trust-building qualities as much as the physical sensation.
-Robust psychological research specific to fisting is limited, and most framing draws on broader work on BDSM and on consensual non-mainstream sexuality.

 Prevalence & culture